Coleophora triplicis

 Coleophora triplicis is a moth of the family Coleophoridae.
 It is found in Canada, including New Brunswick and Nova Scotia.
 This species has also been recorded on Prince Edward Island in a salt marsh ecosystem.
 In Prince Edward Island, it was observed as a predator of the predispersed seeds of the Gulf of Saint Lawrence aster (Symphyotrichum laurentianum Fernald).

 The larvae feed on the seeds of Solidago sempervirens.
-They create a trivalved, tubular silken case.